citrusframework/yaks/README.md

 With `run` you can add any shell command.
 At the moment only single line commands are supported here.
 You can add multiple `run` commands in a `pre` or `post` section.

+Scripts can leverage the following environment variables that are set automatically by the Yaks runtime:

+- **YAKS_NAMESPACE**: always contains the namespace where the tests will be executed, no matter if the namespace is fixed or temporary

 ## For YAKS Developers

 Requirements: